Bira/octopus-carnival/_drafts/wir-dscc-themes-sunwarped-monster.md

 This is your one stop shop for generating horribly mutated varieties of standard monsters.
-The name "Sunwarped" comes from the belief that these mutations are caused by Athas' burning sun, but there are many different causes.
+The name "Sunwarped" comes from the belief that these mutations are caused by Athas' scorching sun, but there are many different causes.
 These creatures might have been exposed to concentrated psionic energy, lived for too long in defiled areas, or been victims of terrible experiments.